isomerpages/nlb-sure/_read-to-be-sure/1a-rtbs01-visualmap.md

 title: 'Fast Fashion: Love it or Hate it?'
 permalink: /read-to-be-sure/issue1-visualmap/
 breadcrumb: 'Visual Map'
-third_nav_title: 'Fast Fashion: Love it or Hate it?'
+third_nav_title: 'Issue #1: Fast Fashion: Love it or Hate it?'

 ---